luckyluck/js-data-structures/README.md

 Used resources:
  - https://www.udemy.com/data-structures-in-javascript/learn/v4/overview
  - http://blog.benoitvallon.com/data-structures-in-javascript/data-structures-in-javascript/
+ - ``Data Structures and Algorithms with JavaScript`` by Michael McMillan

 You can find links in some files that I found interesting and useful for understanding